-- a) The failure of the vendor to pay, in full, all outstanding payments (and maintain in good standing) any costs owing to the Town by such vendor after the Town has made demand for payment.
-The Town shall have the right to recover outstanding payments by way of reduced payment of invoices. - b) The vendor's refusal to enter into a contract with the Town after the vendor's Bid has been accepted by the Town. - c) Documented poor performance of a vendor, including the vendor's refusal to perform or to complete performance of a Contract with the Town. - d) The vendor having unlawfully or unreasonably threatened, intimidated, harassed, or interfered with an attempt by any other possible vendor to bid for a Town contract or to perform any contract awarded by the Town to that vendor. - e) The vendor having communicated or discussed, directly or indirectly with an elected member of Council or Council Funded Group during the procurement process.
+- a) The Failure of the vendor to pay, in full, all outstanding payments (and maintain in good standing) and any costs owing to the Town by such vendor after the Town has made demand for payment.
+The Town shall have the right to recover outstanding payments by way of reduced payment of invoices. - b) The vendor's refusal to enter into a contract with the Town after the vendor's Bid has been accepted.

+- c) Documented poor performance of a vendor, including the vendor's refusal to perform or to complete the performance of a Contract with the Town. - d) The vendor having unlawfully or unreasonably threatened, intimidated, harassed, or interfered with an attempt by any other possible vendor to bid for a Town contract or to perform any contract awarded by the Town to that vendor. - e) The vendor having communicated or discussed, directly or indirectly with an elected member of Council or Council Funded Group during the procurement process.

-4.14 ACCESS TO INFORMATION
+4.14 Access to Information

-The disclosure of information received relevant to the issue of bid solicitations or the award of contracts emanating from bid solicitations shall be made by the appropriate officers in accordance with the provisions of the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
-1990, as amended.
+The disclosure of information received relevant to the issue of bid solicitations or the award of contracts emanating from bid solicitations shall be made by the appropriate officers in accordance with the provisions of the Municipal Freedom of Information and Protections Privacy Act.
+R.S.O.1990, as amended.